-Here’s an intuitive meaning based on the above: Knowing or sensing what’s right without understanding the logic of it.
-In the neuro- or brain-system sense, it refers to the fast-paced process of recognizing underlying patterns to determine an answer or knowing.
+Here’s an intuitive meaning from science: In the neuro- or brain-system field, it refers to the fast-paced process of recognizing underlying patterns to determine an answer or knowing.

-If you’ve lived it, you’re probably thinking… well there’s more to intuition than a ‘brain system’.
-For example, how do I explain those times when I happen to think of someone I haven’t seen for ages and then suddenly they appear or contact me out of the blue?
+If you’ve lived it, as far as the meaning of intuitive goes, you’re probably thinking… well there’s more to intuition than a ‘brain system’.
+For example, how do I explain those times when I happen to think of someone I haven’t seen for ages, and then suddenly they appear or contact me out of the blue?
 Or, those times when I forgot to check Google Maps for directions to an address but I just so happened to make the right turns to ‘magically’ get there.

 How Intuition Feels

 Intuition feels like guidance from above or some external connection… rather than a system of the brain.
 You might refer to this as ‘the Universe’, ‘Source’, ‘the Divine’, ‘God’, or other names of an all-empowering force.
 This is how most of us express it.
 Science admits it doesn’t know everything and that’s the beauty of it.
 With science, each recognized law or concept is purely a theory, accepted based on the weight of scientific evidence until a new theory comes along that challenges the previous one.
 So, maintain a curious mind and stay open to mystery.

 How intuitive are you?
 Do you ever have strong intuition?